Musicals101.com

 b.
 July 10, 1894 (Boston, MA) - d.
 May 23, 1969 (Beverly Hills, CA)

-After composing several songs for Harlem's legendary Cotton Club, McHugh teamed with lyricist Dorothy Fields to create the score for Broadway's Blackbirds of 1928 – which included "I Can't Give You Anything But Love" and "Doin' the New Low Down."
-They composed songs for several more shows, including the hits "Exactly Like You" and "On the Sunny Side of the Street" for Lew Leslie's International Revue (1930).
-The team moved to Hollywood in the early 1930s, where they gradually (and cordially) chose to work with new collaborators.
+Dubbed by columnist Bernard Sobel as "the most affable" of Broadway's golden age composers, McHugh worked amicably with numerous lyricists, but is best remembered for his work with Dorothy Fields.
+After composing several songs for Harlem's legendary Cotton Club, they created the score for Broadway's Blackbirds of 1928, which included "I Can't Give You Anything But Love" and "Doin' the New Low Down."
+And although Lew Leslie's International Revue (1930) failed, it's McHugh-Fields score boasted two major hits: "Exactly Like You" and "On the Sunny Side of the Street."
+The team moved to Hollywood in the early 1930s, where they turend out such hits as "Cuban Love Song" and gradually (and cordially) chose to work with new collaborators.

-McHugh contributed songs to dozens of films.
-He was both well-liked and professionally admired by his colleagues.
+Well-liked and professionally admired by his colleagues, McHugh contributed songs to dozens of films.
 He could turn out melodies with seemingly effortless speed, even while driving a car.
-Readily able to adapt to a variety of styles and genres, he kept turning out hit songs from the 1920s right through the mid-1950s – a remarkable feat considering the changes in taste during those tumultuous years.
+Readily able to adapt to a variety of styles and genres, he kept turning out hit songs through the mid-1950s – a remarkable feat considering the changes in popular taste during those years.

 McLellan, Charles Morton